liske/snmd-core/doc/customize.rst

 The SNMD UI loads additional CSS definitions from :code:`css/local.css`.
 This allows customizing the layout of widgets using CSS selectors.

-The following example uses the :code:`Class-State` widget type from the `snmd-widgets-nagios <http://snmd.readthedocs.io/projects/snmd-widgets-nagios/en/latest/>`_ library and changes the stroke color of the state :code:`OK` to blue:
+The following example uses the :code:`Class-State` widget type from the `snmd-widgets-nagios <http://snmd.readthedocs.io/projects/snmd-widgets-nagios/en/latest/>`_ library and changes the stroke color of the state :code:`OK` to *DarkBlue*:

 .. code-block:: json
-    :caption: *example widget configuration*
+    :caption: *widget configuration*

     {
         "type": "Nagios:Class-State",